 Why are implants better than other dental prosthetics?

 Dental implants are gaining popularity as the most practical and durable replacement option for missing teeth.
 Let’s take a look at why you might prefer them to other tooth replacement options, such as dentures and bridges:

 - Enjoy a beautiful smile – Loss of a tooth can spoil your smile and your facial aesthetics.
 Aesthetically pleasing dentures can be placed on the implants, making your beautiful smile and your appearance charming.

-- Minimum requirement for tooth preparation – Dental bridge construction, even for single tooth replacement, requires a reduction of adjacent teeth.
+- The minimum requirement for tooth preparation – Dental bridge construction, even for single tooth replacement, requires a reduction of adjacent teeth.
 On the other hand, the placement of the dental implants does not require any preparation or reduction of the adjacent teeth, thus preserving the natural dental structure.

 - Eat any food you like – People who wear removable or fixed dentures should avoid eating hard, sticky foods.
-This means they must miss a lot of their favorite foods.
-After replacing your teeth with dental implants, you can enjoy all your favorite foods without fear of breaking or dislodging your dentures.
+This means they must miss a lot of their favourite foods.
+After replacing your teeth with dental implants, you can enjoy all your favourite foods without fear of breaking or dislodging your dentures.

 - Improved Oral Hygiene – It may be difficult to maintain optimum hygiene around the dental bridges because the bristles of the brush are unable to remove food particles.
 Therefore, more oral hygiene measures may be required to get optimal dental health.
 Unlike dental prosthesis and bridges, you can clean your dental implants the same way you clean your natural teeth, allowing you to maintain excellent oral hygiene and physical health.

 - Comfort – Dental implants are integrated into the jaw bone, just like your natural teeth.
 When you replace a missing tooth with a dental implant, you get the same level of comfort, convenience and natural feeling as your natural teeth.